Jobs & Careers Center

 The Jobs & Careers Center provides a central location for job seekers, students, and professionals to interact with one another and to learn more about careers and professional development for geographers.
 No additional cost or registration is required for conference participants to visit the Jobs & Careers Center.

-Planning is currently under way for the 2016 Annual Meeting in San Francisco.
-This page will be updated as further details regarding the 2016 conference become available.
-If you are organizing a relevant session or activity, if you would like to volunteer to participate in an AAG-organized activity, or if you have suggestions for our outreach related to careers and professional development, please see the Call for Participation and/or email us at email@example.com
+Planning is currently underway for the 2017 Annual Meeting in Boston.
+Download the Call for Participation here.
+This page will be updated as further details regarding the 2017 conference become available.
+If you are organizing a relevant session or activity, if you would like to volunteer to participate in an AAG-organized activity, or if you have suggestions for our outreach related to careers and professional development, please email us at email@example.com

 Panel Discussions and Paper Sessions